mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Manage Inv Trans Settings: Choose the departments that are allowed to manage inventory transactions
 * Manage Accounts: Allows users to add new accounts to the system and manage the information
 * Manage Contacts: Allows users to add new contacts to the system and manage the information
+* Allow access to Help Desk: Allows users to contact MIE helpdesk over RocketChat
+* Manage System Files: Allows users to add/edit/delete System Files within the System Control Panel
+* View Sent Messages: Allows users to view sent HL7 messages from within the DataSend Queue within the Interface Control Panel
+* Manage Relationship Types: Allows users to add/edit/delete Relation Types within the System Editor in the Control Panel
+* Purge Charts: Allows purging of requested charts from Charts to Purge report.
+Note: Full access grants overriding built-in restrictions.
+* Manage Admin Codes: Allows user to add/edit/delete Admin Codes (for class, company, facility, and status of demographics system wide options) within the System Editor in the Control Panel
+* Read JSON API Log: Allows user to read the JSON API log
+* Configure JSON API Logging: Allows user to configure JSON API logging when a JSON API request is done with the system setting enabled and the golden ticket for additional information appears in the response dev_messages

 ### Scheduler